Don’t Toss These 50 Things—Repurpose Them Instead!

 Small bags of fancy coffee have heavy-duty ties to keep them airtight.
 The ties are handy for securing small coils of electrical cable and rope.
 They’re usually fastened to the bag with just a dab of glue, making them pretty easy to pull off. —Joe Gemmill

 An empty rectangular tissue box makes a convenient holder for small garbage bags, plastic grocery bags and small rags.
 Simply thumbtack it to the inside of a cabinet door.
-It’s one of our favorite kitchen storage ideas.
+It’s one of our favourite kitchen storage ideas.

 Bubble Wrap® can help prevent blisters by placing some on the handle of a rake or a broom.